Shane Warne

 Shane Keith Warne (13 September 1969 – 4 March 2022) was an Australian international cricketer whose career ran from 1992 to 2007.
 Warne played as a right-arm leg spin bowler and a lower-order right-handed batter for Victoria, Hampshire, the Melbourne Stars and Australia.
+Warne is regarded by many cricket players, statisticians and sporting analysts as not just the greatest ever leg spinner, but one of the greatest bowlers in the history of cricket.
 Warne also played for and coached the Rajasthan Royals, including captaining the team to victory in the inaugural season of the IPL.

 He made 145 Test appearances, taking 708 wickets, and set the record for the most wickets taken by any bowler in Test cricket, a record he held until 2007.
 Warne was a useful lower-order batsman who scored more than 3,000 Test runs, with a highest score of 99.
 Warne was a member of the Australian team that won the 1999 Cricket World Cup.
 He retired from international cricket at the end of Australia's 2006–07 Ashes series victory over England.

+Warne published his autobiography, No Spin, in 2018.

 Warne revolutionised cricket thinking with his mastery of leg spin, then regarded as a dying art.
 After retirement, he regularly worked as a cricket commentator and for charities and endorsed commercial products.
 During his career, Warne was involved in off-field scandals including a ban from cricket for testing positive for a prohibited substance, a colourful personal life and interactions with gambling figures.

-Warne died suddenly of a heart attack at the age of 52, while on holiday in Thailand.
+On 4 March 2022, Warne died of a heart attack at the age of 52, while on holiday in Thailand.
 After his death, many tributes and memorials were made to Warne, both in his home city of Melbourne and elsewhere in the cricketing world.
 Warne was posthumously appointed an Officer of the Order of Australia (AO) for his service to cricket.

 Early life

 Warne was born in Upper Ferntree Gully, Victoria, a suburb of Melbourne, on 13 September 1969, the son of Brigitte (née Szczepiak) and Keith Warne.
 His mother was born in Germany of a German mother and a Polish father who had migrated to Germany as a teenager.

+According to his autobiography, when Warne was in kindergarten, another boy jumped on his back and broke both his legs.
+He used a trolley powered by his arms to get around for 12 months, which he credited for his wrist strength.

 He attended Hampton High School from Grades 7–9 before being offered a sports scholarship to attend Mentone Grammar, where he spent his final three years of school.